 Can we be gracious to these people and not compromise?
 I believe we can.
 I have listened to Dr. James White debate people who are obviously enemies of the truth.
 He is firm.
 He never compromises the truth.
-He is always gracious to them at the end.
-What happens when we do this?
+He is always gracious to them at the end, which causes many to doubt his sincerity.
+What does that say about them?
+What happens when obey our Lord in this?
 Doesn’t it also drive a wedge of God’s softness into their hearts?
 My experience is that when I do this I have had some people in dispute with my doctrinal position respond with softness.
 They don’t often agree with me, but their hostility evaporates.

 However, there are others who are our declared enemies.
 We must be bold and firm with them and never compromise.
 However, there may be times when God will move us to simply turn from them after telling the truth.
 They are in God’s hands.